PPO plan overview

 Our PPO plans in Washington

-Kaiser Permanente Washington has historically provided coverage through HMO products, offering a select network that featured the Washington Permanente Medical Group and 9,000 community providers across our service area.
-The only coverage outside of the network is for emergencies.
+Kaiser Permanente Washington has historically provided coverage through HMO products, offering a select network that featured the Washington Permanente Medical Group and 29,000 community providers across our service area.

-Starting in 2014, we expanded to PPO products to address the market demand for more network choice.
 A PPO (preferred provider organization) provides more flexibility by essentially offering any licensed provider to plan members.
-Our PPO product includes our regional Kaiser Permanente providers along with more than 26,000 other providers we contract with directly in our service area.
+Our PPO product includes our regional Kaiser Permanente providers along with more than 29,000 other providers we contract with directly in our service area.
 The regional First Choice Health provider network and First Health network in the rest of the country are also in-network.
-In addition, PPO members are covered to see any additional licensed provider at their out-of-network benefit level, which usually has higher cost shares and requires members to pay up front and then be reimbursed.
+In addition, PPO members are covered to see any additional licensed provider at their out-of-network benefit level, which has higher cost shares.

 Current PPO offerings